ollieChurch/TM_MarketingScheduler/README.md

     DB_CONN_STR=<connection string>
     ```

-4. Save the **`.env`** file.
-5. Open a terminal/command prompt and navigate to the project folder.
+4. Open a terminal/command prompt and navigate to the project folder.
 Run the following command to restore the project dependencies:

     ```
     dotnet restore
     ```

-6. Run the following command to build the project:
+5. Run the following command to build the project:

     ```
     dotnet build
     ```

-7. Finally, run the following command to start the project:
+6. Finally, run the following command to start the project:

     ```
     dotnet run